jvspeed74/Python-Workshop/assignment02/p2_solution/README.md

 ### What is the purpose of this program?

 The program aims to convert input words into Pig Latin.
-It follows the Pig Latin rules by moving every vowel before the first consonant to the end of the word and appending "ay" to the end.
+It follows the Pig Latin rules by continuously moving the leading character to the end of the word
+    until the character being moved is a consonant, then appending "ay" to the end.

 ### What does this program take as input?